bitcoinkook/the-open-ring/2-openring-portable-operator.md

 - Q1.02 DOMAIN       — one of the listed tags
 - Q1.04 DIRECT EXP   — one of the listed options

-If any of the three structured questions (1, 2, 3) was skipped or answered vaguely, ask once for clarification before proceeding.
-Do not infer — ask.

 Derive V.04 SIGNAL WEIGHT from Q1.04:
 - years        → strong
 - months       → adequate